FOREX-Dollar stuck near 5-month low as caution reigns ahead of U.S. CPI, ECB tests

 By Kevin Buckland

-TOKYO, June 10 (Reuters) - The dollar continued to hover near a five-month low versus major peers on Thursday as investors looked to key U.S. inflation data and a European Central Bank meeting later in the day to potentially set the direction for currency markets.
+TOKYO, June 10 (Reuters) - The dollar hovered near a five-month low versus major peers on Thursday as investors looked to U.S. inflation data and a European Central Bank meeting later in the day to provide a spur for lacklustre currency markets.

 Investors have adopted a wait-and-see attitude all week, sucking volatility from the market and leaving major currencies mostly range-bound.

-The dollar index =USD has fluctuated narrowly around the psychologically important 90 level, and was last at 90.137.
+The dollar index =USD has fluctuated narrowly around the psychologically important 90 level, and was last at 90.206 - not too far from last month's low of 89.533, a level not seen since early January.

-The euro EUR=EBS rose to a one-week high at $1.2218 on Wednesday only to finish little changed, and was essentially flat at $1.2178 in Asia.
+The euro EUR=EBS rose to a one-week high at $1.2218 on Wednesday only to finish little changed, and was mostly flat at $1.21635 in Asia.

 Deutsche Bank's Currency Volatility Index .DBCVIX languished at its lowest level since February 2020.